denismm/dmmlib/README.md

 > **Show** the string formatted into a paragraph.
 Wrap lines to
 > linewidth when possible.
 Compress long words horizontally to
 > fit in the linewidth.
 Drop lineheight units between lines.
 > Respect newlines.
 Return the number of lines shown.
+Does not
+> change the current transformation matrix.

 *basefont encoding newfont* **change_encoding** *-*